 What is Rolfing?

 Rolfing® structural integration is a therapeutic bodywork originated by scientist and visionary Ida P. Rolf, PhD.
-In the 1950’s Dr. Rolf recognized that the body is not made up of separate parts but is in fact a seamless network of interconnected tissues and that the history of all of our injuries and strain is imbedded there.
+In the 1950’s Dr. Rolf recognized that the body is not made up of separate parts but is in fact a seamless network of interconnected tissues—the "fascia"— and that the history of all of our injuries and strain is imbedded there.
 She refined this breakthrough into a therapeutic method and in the 1960’s began teaching this new work she had developed.

 At the core of a Rolfer’s training is their ability to read a person’s structure by watching them stand and walk.
 Through this process we are able to recognize and understand the layers of history in that person’s body.
 Each of our bodies has made adaptations to the various stresses and strains we’ve encountered in our lives.
 These include accidents, injuries and misalignments as well as traumas and anxiety.
 In response to these challenges the body tightens and braces.
 Where this bracing shows up first and foremost is in the connective tissue system of the body known as the fascia.
 Lines of strain from life’s overwhelming experiences—both physical and emotional—are laid into the matrix of fascia which spreads throughout the body in an uninterrupted three-dimensional web enveloping and supporting all of the body’s various parts.